Don't Race To The End Of The Chapter...

 She said, "I thought you didn't miss me."

-I said, "I didn't miss you?"
+I said, "I didn't

 When I looked back, I realized Church Love was staring at us.
 She seemed slightly happy for me, but mostly disappointed that my affection and attention had so rapidly shifted.